Interactive vs Static Export¶

 $ pip install -U kaleido

-$ conda install -c plotly python-kaleido
+$ conda install -c conda-forge python-kaleido

 While Kaleido is now the recommended approach, image export can also be supported by the legacy orca command line utility.
 See the Orca Management section for instructions on installing, configuring, and troubleshooting orca.

 Create a Figure¶